govau/analytics-terms-of-service/README.md

 * assist your agency in improving their online services where, and if, required
 * improve or refine training to your agency’s staff
 * continue the DTA’s commitment to assist all government agencies in creating and maintaining online services that are simple, clear and fast.

+The DTA uses its data analysis environment to develop strategic insights about the .gov.au domain.
+The DTA will share these insights with agencies to assist them in improving their digital environment and service delivery.

 The DTA may also disclose information collected from your agency with third parties without your consent:
 * for purposes relating to these terms of service